 - Malakoff Tower Cultural Obseratory (Torre Malakoff)

 - Downtown Pub – a British themed pub

 - Marco Zero – the founding spot of the city

 The last Sunday of the month in the Antigo is something of a party.
 Altogether, the Antigo is Recife’s most charming quarter.

 - Buses 117, 411, 513, 1900, 1911, 1926, 1927, 1946, 1958, 1967, 1971, 1973, 1976, 1983, 1992 stop Teatro Hermilio Barbosa Filho

 - Buses 100, 107, 411, 414, 513, 611 stop Ef Escola De Magistratura Federal

 Love this?
-Explore the entire list of things to do in Recife before you plan your trip.
+Explore the entire list of places to visit in Recife before you plan your trip.